DillonKyle/kestrl/README.md

 So far this is just working through Rober Nystrom's "Crafting Interpreters" book and using rust to build out the Interpreter.

+The scripts will use a .pon file extension (short for Portoln), but not even that is set in stone.

 Ive got a scanner that is working so far, but this is still early stages.

 The scope of this project is currently "Am i capable of making a basic language".